rivas-lab/hla-assoc/manuscript/README.md

 * `interaction_results_adjusted.csv`: LogORs, SEs, and p-values for the 3 terms in the interaction GLM (term1, term2, interaction term) for each pairing of phenotype and  allelotype-pair.

+* `figures.ipynb`: Contains draft figures for the manuscript.

+* `hla_NHGRI_hits_bma.tsv`: Guhan manually went through the 46 phenotypes that had significant single variant analysis allelotypes, selected the best HLA-region NHGRI phenotype matches for each, then joined this list with the NHGRI database.
+Then, he right-joined on `bma_post_prob_sig_literature.csv` on both `gene` and `NHGRI phenotype` columns, which results in this list.
+Nice verification that scraping NHGRI worked: most of the hits that successfully join are marked `Yes` in the `Present in literature` column Guhan populated manually.
+The unjoined allelotype-phenotype pairs at bottom mostly have `No` in this column.
+Worth it to consult the NHGRI database and find the rows marked N.